13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 I wouldn’t recommend the other 14 millimeters as 2.8 for extra high-quality time-lapse of dark sky situations.

-You would generally have to step down to at least f4 to get a more decent shot, but then use all the benefits of the low F stop this sigma; 14 millimeters f 1.8 is a game-changer.
+You would generally have to step down to at least f4 to get a decent shot, but then you could use all the benefits of this Sigma’s low F stop; 14 millimeters f 1.8 is a game-changer.

 Because now you can shoot wide open and get a much brighter, cleaner, and sharper image, we can almost shoot like you’re 24 millimeters f 1.4, but at 14 millimeters to get more of the Milky Way.

-In conclusion, sigma has produced a monster for Astrophotography with a significant improvement to the other 14 millimeters f 2.8.
+In conclusion, Sigma has produced a monster for astrophotography, significantly improving the other 14 millimeters f 2.8.

 It will surely enable you to get shorter but cleaner and sharper exposures.